 Since June 2004, the Kunstbibliothek’s Collection of Photography has presented regular exhibitions of its works at the Museum für Fotografie opposite Zoologischer Garten station.
 The collection shares the venue with the Helmut Newton Foundation, which has also taken up permanent residency in the building.
 In the newly restored Kaisersaal, the Collection of Photography displays examples of all forms of photography from the 19th, 20th, and 21st century, from the dawn of the photographic medium to artistic works by contemporary photographers.
-The collection’s holdings are housed at the Kulturforum and are available to view in the Kunstbibliothek’s study room (see registration guidelines).
+The photographs are stored in the Museum für Fotografie and are accessible by appointment.

 As early as 1868, photographs were acquired for the Kunstgewerbemuseum’s library (the precursor of today’s Kunstbibliothek), intended as 'didactic models of architecture and craftsmanship.'
 Today the Collection holds approximately 160,000 photographs and is divided into two main areas: the photographic archive and the collection of artistic photographs.
 In addition to this comes a rich collection of historical postcards, photogrammetric photographs, and the bequeathed estates of photographic material.